Azure/azure-powershell/src/Compute/Compute/help/Remove-AzVM.md

 This command removes the virtual machine named VirtualMachine07 in the resource group ResourceGroup11.

-### Example 2: Remove a Vm in a VMSS with the orchestation mode set to Flex.
+### Example 2: Remove a VM in a VMSS with the orchestation mode set to Flex.
 ```powershell
 # Get a VMSS with the orchestation mode set to Flex.
 $rgname = <Resource Group Name>